EngineGPDev/Autoinstall/README.md

 - **GNU/Linux:** Debian 11, 12
 - **GNU/Linux:** Ubuntu 22.04, 24.04
 > [!IMPORTANT]
-> The architecture and bit depth of x86_64 are required
+> The architecture and bit depth of x86_64 are required.
 ## Starting the auto installer:
 **Update indexes and packages**
 ```bash